Part 2 - You, and the Other You(s)

 - fills in reasons for why we do things when we're asked, even if it's not based on reality.
 This is very sneaky and it's hard to notice.
 (Strangers to Ourselves by Timothy D. Wilson)

-There is an interesting TED Talk by Donald Hoffman that suggests it is likely that the reality we see isn't only filtered but also distorted because in computer simulations a species with good mental shortcuts is better than the facts when it comes to survival.
-A term for mental shortcuts is Cognitive Bias.
-There are plenty on Wikipedia, and a select few highlighted in this lifehacker article.
+There is an interesting TED Talk by Donald Hoffman that suggests it is likely that the reality we see isn't only filtered but also distorted because in computer simulations, a species with good mental shortcuts and altered reality to highlight some things over others lives longer than a species getting a 100% accurate view of the world.
+One term for mental shortcuts is Cognitive Bias.
+There are plenty of common ones listed on Wikipedia, and a select few highlighted in this lifehacker article.

 The bottom line here is there are at least two distinct you's within your mind, pulling you in opposite directions most of the time.
-This is not something to worry about or find strange, it is an obvious requirement for the situation we are in, a lot of information is coming at us really fast so we need one system to be able to handle all that info and make quick decisions.
-In order to extend our lives we also need a system that looks at the big picture and can think further out, our goal is to balance the two.
+This is not something to worry about or find strange, it is an obvious requirement for the situation we are in, a lot of information is coming at us really fast so we need one system to be able to handle all that info and make quick decisions to stay alive in the present.
+And in order to extend our lives we also need a system that looks at the big picture and can think further out.
+Our goal in order to be the best us we can be is to balance the two.
 What we commonly call willpower or self control should really be thought of as shifting priorities from autopilot to pilot.
-We can do it in two ways, 1) retrain the autopilot and 2) Catch the autopilot in the act.
-Or another way to think of it is to train your elephant and steer your elephant.
+We can do it in two ways, 1) retrain the autopilot and 2) learn it's tricks and try to avoid situations where it will win.

-My next post will be tips on how to do that.
 For now I'll tell you the easiest way Kelly McGonigal suggests to 'steer' your elephant (to quickly boost your willpower).
 Simply slow your breathing to 4-6 breaths per minute.
 I do this by counting to 5-10 on my inhale and exhale, and do it for 5-10 breaths.
 Works great!
-Just like we've been told for years, take a few deep breaths, but now science is backing it up (or maybe it always was)
+Just like we've been told for years, take a few deep breaths, but now science is backing it up.